-9.3 Gift vouchers can only be redeemed before the order process is completed.
+9.3 Gift vouchers can only be redeemed before completing the order process.
 Subsequent offsetting is not possible.

 9.4 Only one gift voucher can be redeemed per order.

-9.6 If the value of the gift voucher is not sufficient to cover the order, one of the other payment methods offered by the Seller may be chosen to settle the difference.
+9.6 If the value of the gift voucher is not sufficient to cover the order, one of the other payment methods offered by the seller can be chosen to settle the difference.

-9.7 The balance of a Gift Voucher will not be paid out in cash or earn interest.
+9.7 The balance of a gift voucher is neither paid out in cash nor does it earn interest.

 10) Applicable law

-10.1 The law of the Federal Republic of Germany shall apply to all legal relationships between the parties to the exclusion of the laws on the international purchase of movable goods.
+10.1 All legal relations between the parties shall be governed by the law of the Federal Republic of Germany to the exclusion of the laws on the international sale of movable goods.
 In the case of consumers, this choice of law shall only apply insofar as the protection granted is not withdrawn by mandatory provisions of the law of the state in which the consumer has his habitual residence.

 10.2 Furthermore, this choice of law with regard to the statutory right of withdrawal does not apply to consumers who do not belong to a Member State of the European Union at the time of conclusion of the contract and whose sole place of residence and delivery address are outside the European Union at the time of conclusion of the contract.